Mattstorey/MH_sponge/README.md

 # MH_sponge
-scripts for read processing and assembly of sponge metagenomes
+Script for read processing and assembly of sponge metagenomes.
+For prosparity and inclustion in publications.